mendix/docs/content/en/docs/appstore/general/share-app-store-content.md

 ### 4.7 Approval Process {#approval}

 All components that are to be listed in the [Public Marketplace](#public-app-store) are subject to an approval process to ensure the quality and accuracy of the listing and that the component meets the expectations of users.
 Component submissions are processed in a queue and reviewed on a first-come, first-served basis within 5 working days after submission.

-Mendix checks a range of requirements (for example, that the component installs properly and reports no errors, and that the documentation is clear, accurate, and of sufficient detail).
+{{% alert color="warning" %}}
+Mendix strongly recommends performing the checks below before you submit your component for approval.
+This will also speed up the approval process.
+{{% /alert %}}

+Mendix does the following:

+* Checks the licenses used in the uploaded *.mpk* files using the [Fossology](https://fossology.osuosl.org/repo/) tool
+    * There should be no use of GPL, LGPL, or MPL licenses
+    * For more details, see the [Providing License Details](/appstore/general/share-app-store-content/#license) section above
+* Checks the *.mpk* file for malware using the [VirusTotal](https://www.virustotal.com/gui/home/upload) tool
+* Checks for third-party vulnerabilities using the [Snyk](https://snyk.io/) tool
+* If the component is a widget, module, connector, or solution template, checks that it can be used without errors in a specific Studio Pro version
+* Checks that the documentation mentions all the details per the template (for example, dependencies, configuration, and how to use the component)
+* Checks the grammar, alignment, and spelling for the component's description and documentation
+* Checks that the logo is related to the component's functionality
+* Checks that the screenshots are related to the configuration required to use your component in the end-user's app

 It may sometimes take a few iterations for a component to be approved, depending on the issues identified.
-To avoid a high number of necessary iterations, make sure you follow the [content development guidelines](#guidelines) before you submit a component for approval.
+To avoid a high number of necessary iterations, make sure you have followed the [content development guidelines](#guidelines) and have performed the checks above before you submit your component for approval.

 {{% alert color="info" %}}
 Review and approval by Mendix is required only for the first version of a publicly-listed component.
 Subsequent versions of a public component do not need review or approval by Mendix.